Annual Festivals & Events

 The City of Arroyo Grande Recreation Services Department is excited to offer this special event.
 This event is for any variation of parent-child/guardian-child and includes an evening of sweet delights, dancing, activities, photo booth and more.
 Children ages 4 years old through adult are welcome for this semi-formal affair.
 Couples can register at the Arroyo Grande Recreation Services office or online.

 For ticket information, call 805-473-5474 or visit www.arroyogrande.org/catalog

 Summer Concert Series

-Free summer concerts are held at the Rotary Bandstand in Heritage Square Park from June through September on alternating Sundays.
+Free summer concerts are held at the Rotary Bandstand in Heritage Square Park on a bi-weekly basis beginning in July through September on alternating Sundays.
 Bring your picnic baskets, lawn chairs and blankets and enjoy a variety of musical themes.

 For additional information please call 805-473-5474.